eclipse-edc/Connector/samples/05-file-transfer-cloud/README.md

 ```

 it will prompt you to enter a unique name, which will serve as prefix for many resources both in Azure and in AWS.
 Then,
-enter "yes" and let terraform work its magic.
+enter "yes" and let terraform works its magic.

 It shouldn't take more than a couple of minutes, and when it's done it will log the `client_id`, `tenant_id`
 , `vault-name`, `storage-container-name` and `storage-account-name`.